AI Slack Message Tone Tutorial: Direct Without Being Curt

 Before you start

 • Pick a single chat surface for the rewrite step.
-Switching between ChatGPT, Claude, and Slack AI dulls your prompt muscle.
+Switching between ChatGPT, Claude, and Slack dulls your prompt muscle.

 Step by step